 There is also a lot of stress that comes with owning your own restaurant, though, and working nights and weekends is quite commonplace.

 Whether you’re wanting to move away from the lifestyle or you are just looking for a change, it can be tricky to sell a restaurant especially if it is still in operation.

-If you are wanting to get a high price for your business, you will have to make sure that you consider how well your business has been doing and ways that you can increase profits or decrease spending in order to make it more appealing to a buyer.
+If you want to get a high price for your restaurant, you will have to make sure that you consider how well it has been doing and ways that you can increase profits or decrease spending in order to make it more appealing to a buyer.

 The important thing is that you create a plan that will allow a sale to go through smoothly.

 Increasing the value of your restaurant without spending too much money may seem as if it is an impossible task but there are a few ways that you can do this.

 One of the easiest ways to do this is to pay attention to the presentability of your restaurant as well as its hygiene.
 The hygiene and cleanliness of a restaurant will be an important factor to a lot of buyers and it is something that you can address with not too much effort.

 A restaurant can also sometimes rely too heavily on the owner and, if you want your business to be sellable, you should get systems in place that allow for it to run without you.
 This might mean trusting your floor manager or chef with more of your own duties.

 Valuing your restaurant

 When you have been working day in and day out at your restaurant, it can be difficult to take out the emotional attachment and decide on a fair price.